home-assistant/home-assistant.io/source/voice_control/best_practices.markdown

 ### Some examples to get you started

-There are a few example commands to help you get started in [our Sentences Starter Pack](/voice_control/builtin_sentences/).
+There are a few example commands to help you get started in [our Sentences starter pack](/voice_control/builtin_sentences/).

 If you don't get the right response, we recommend you check the Aliases.
 Sometimes, different household members may call an entity differently.
 You may say "TV", whereas someone else may say "Television"